14 Types of Hawks in New Mexico

 9. Rough-legged Hawk

-The Rough-legged Hawk is a large hawk found in Northern New Mexico during migration and in the winter months.
-They have a striking silhouette with broad wings, long tail, and white patches near their “elbows.”
-This species has light to dark morphs, with light morphs having more extensive white markings.
+The Rough-legged Hawk is a large hawk found in northern New Mexico during migration and the winter months.
+It has a striking silhouette with broad wings, a long tail, and white patches near its “elbows.”
+This species has light-to-dark morphs, with light morphs having more extensive white markings.

 Generally found inhabiting open plains and taiga habitats, they can often be seen hovering or soaring along roadsides, searching for small mammals and birds below.
 During the wintertime, these hawks will stay in Northern New Mexico, looking for prey on the ground near woody stands of trees or areas with high rodent populations.
 They are easily spotted due to their unique size but are skilled at hiding from humans within tall grasses or weeds when not hunting.